p2635/playwright-the-internet/README.md

 ## Test 2 - Broken links

-I can use something like [lychee](https://github.com/lycheeverse/lychee) to do this.
+I am running [lychee](https://github.com/lycheeverse/lychee) to do this.
+Currently, it's a manual step for me to run `lychee http://localhost:7080/` and I can see there are no errors.
+In practice, I would implement this as part of the CI/CD pipeline.